Audio (magazine): Contributors and content

 Eugene "Gene" Pitts III served for more than 22 years as Audios editor before being replaced in 1995 by Michael Riggs, executive editor of Stereo Review and former editor of High Fidelity, who was then joined in 1999 by Corey Greenberg in an eleventh-hour attempt to revive sagging advertising revenues.
 Pitts went on to buy The Audiophile Voice in 1995 from The Audiophile Society, a club in the tri-state area around New York City.

 Audio magazine was known for its equipment reviews, which were unusual for their concentration on objective measurement and specifications rather than subjective opinion.
 Audio's contributors included respected audio engineers, many active in AES.
 Harry F. Olson, Howard A. Chinn, John K. Hilliard, Harvey Fletcher and Hermon Hosmer Scott, all AES Gold Medal awardees, were among the pioneering audio experts who took their discoveries to Audio's pages.
 Richard Heyser, inventor of time delay spectrometry, wrote articles for Audio in the 1980s including his column Audio's Rosetta Stone.
 He often reviewed loudspeakers during his short tenure.
 Don Keele followed Heyser, using TEF analysis in his loudspeaker reviews.
 Don Davis, founder of Syn-Aud-Con, wrote occasional articles and letters to the editor.
 Ken Pohlmann, digital audio author and educator, and David Clark, founder of the David Clark company and expert in unbiased double-blind test procedures and originator of the ABX test, wrote articles for Audio.

+Herb Horowitz, co-founder of Empire Scientific Corporation wrote an article entitled "Moving Magnet Stereo – The new horizon of stereo disc reproduction" which appeared in the May 1959 issue, in which he discussed the history and engineering benefits of moving-magnet phono cartridges for reproducing stereo vinyl records.

 In 1972, Robert W. "Bob" Carver wrote an article about his 700 watt amplifier design, the Phase Linear PL-700.
 Thereafter, Carver products were often reviewed in the magazine.
 Bob Carver wrote an article about his development of sonic holography, an experiment in psychoacoustics as applied to loudspeaker physics.

 In 1984, a column called "Auricles" appeared, providing purely subjective equipment reviews that did not include performance measurements or emphasize specifications.
 New contributors who were not engineers were invited to review audio products.
 After a decade of "Auricles", at least one observer characterized the change in editorial content as an indulgence in "fantasy".